Support Services, Adaptive Tools & Resources to Succeed on the Vocational Path

-Apprenticeships and on the job skills training can lead to full-time employment in a trade.
+Apprenticeships and on-the-job skills training that can lead to full-time employment in a trade.

-Certified interpreters in American Sign Language for people whose primary disability is hearing-related.
+Certified interpreters in American Sign Language for people with hearing-related disabilities.

-Low-interest loans for assistive technologies such as hearing aids, communication devices or modified vehicles.
+Low-interest loans for assistive technologies such as hearing aids, communication devices, and modified vehicles.

 Dedicated counselors to help high school students transition to the workforce.

-Worksite visits accompany training in self-determination, decision-making and employer expectations for students with autism spectrum disorders.
+Worksite visits may accompany training in self-determination, decision-making, and employer expectations for students with autism spectrum disorders.

-Identifies strengths and weakness and makes a recommendation for next steps after high school, through counseling or an interactive Skill Explorer.
+Identifies strengths and weaknesses and makes recommendations for next steps after high school through counseling or an interactive Skill Explorer.